Stock events for Baxter International, Inc. (BAX)

 BAX’s Geographic footprint

-Baxter International Inc. operates globally in the United States, Europe, Asia-Pacific, and Latin America and Canada.
-In 2013, sales were distributed as follows: 42% in the United States, 30% in Europe, 16% in Asia Pacific, and 12% in Latin America and Canada.
-The most recent geographic revenue breakdown is pending in its latest SEC EDGAR 10-K filing.
+Baxter International has a significant global presence with operations across the Americas, Europe, Asia-Pacific, the Middle East, and Africa.
+In 2013, 42% of its sales were in the United States, 30% in Europe, 16% in Asia Pacific, and 12% in Latin America and Canada.
+The company's global manufacturing network helps mitigate supply disruptions.

 BAX Corporate Image Assessment